veltzer/demos-linux/README.md

 Platforms supported
 -------------------
 Only ia64 is supported.
-I used to support i386 but I don't have a 32 bit machine anymore.
+I used to support i386 but I don"t have a 32 bit machine anymore.
 Other platforms will be supported if someone is willing to do the work and submit the patches.